btannenw/CMS_machineLearning/leptonIdentificationNN/README.md

 Unless otherwise noted, the instructions for installing packages and applications assume you are running a Unix environment.
 When this section of the README was last updated (02/01/2019), I was running MacOS 10.13.6, Python 3.6.5, and pip 18.1

+This folder is now housed in its own repository [here](https://github.com/neu-physics/leptonIdentificationNN).

 ## Development Environment

 ### Running using Docker